Europe’s Piracy Dilemma

 But once this lengthy process has been undertaken, it’s extremely less expensive – as well as less error prone – to identify identical copies of works that have been found to be infringing.
 This is something UGC intermediaries don’t want to do, but it’s something they must do.
 It’s simply a cost of doing business in this space.

-The logic of Section 230 of the Communications Decency Act (CDA 230) is the problem here.
+The logic of Section 512 of the DMCA is the problem here.
 This measure was intended to jump-start Internet use on the US by making free content available to people who didn’t see any reason to pay for Internet service in the mid ’90s.

-The implicit message of CDA 230 is: “come to the Internet, where all the movies and music are free!”
+The implicit message of Section 512 is: “come to the Internet, where all the movies and music are free!”
 When YouTube was started, one of the founders seeded it with recently-released movies to make sure people knew what it was about.
 This came out in a lawsuit Viacom filed against YouTube in 2007:

 “In a July 19, 2005 e-mail to YouTube co-founders Chad Hurley and Jawed Karim, YouTube co-founder Steve Chen wrote: ‘jawed, please stop putting stolen videos on the site.
 We’re going to have a tough time defending the fact that we’re not liable for the copyrighted material on the site because we didn’t put it up when one of the co-founders is blatantly stealing content from other sites and trying to get everyone to see it.'”…